 The system generates around one cubic meter of gas per day, enough to meet more than half the cooking needs of a typical Ghanaian household.
 This ultimately reduces the need to use LPG, electricity or wood.
 Each unit, says Boadu, saves between 3.7 and 5 metric tons of CO2 per year.
 By late autumn 2022, the company had made and installed 20 systems, and it plans to increase production fivefold in 2023.

 Full steam ahead

 While DAS Biogas and Dat Bike are scaling down low-carbon technologies to meet the needs of homes and individuals, BASF is now scaling up approaches that work in households to an industry level.
 About half of BASF’s current carbon footprint comes from energy generation on its sites, and of that 11 million tons, 6 millions comes from the production of steam.
-“Finding ways to reduce emissions associated with steam has become a significant focus over the past two years,” says Bart Van Assche, Vice President Global Infrastructure Technology at BASF, based in Ludwigshafen, Germany.
+“Finding ways to reduce emissions associated with steam has become a significant focus for BASF,” says Bart Van Assche, Vice President at BASF and based in Antwerp, Belgium.

 One promising approach is the transformation of waste heat into useful energy using a technology that is already found in many homes: the heat pump.
 Heat pumps use the compression and expansion of a gas to transfer energy from a lower temperature source to a higher destination.
 Since every kilowatt hour of electricity used to run the pump produces several kilowatt hours of heat, they are an efficient way to keep homes warm.
 “In each of our five largest production sites, we know that there’s more than enough energy in waste heat to meet our steam requirements,” says Van Assche.